 Alex Fields is an associate in the Intellectual Property group of Orrick's San Francisco office.

-Alex represents individuals and corporate clients in various civil matters involving patent infringement, misappropriation of trade secrets, unfair competition, breach of contract, and wage disputes.
+Alex represents individuals and corporate clients in various civil matters involving patent and copyright infringement, misappropriation of trade secrets, unfair competition, breach of contract, and wage disputes.

 Zach Finley, a partner in Orrick’s San Francisco office, is a member of the firm’s Banking & Finance Group.

 He advises publicly held and privately owned (including sponsor-backed) companies, as borrowers, and major financial institutions, as arrangers and lenders, in syndicated credit facilities (including pro rata, first-lien/second-lien, term loan B and bridge loan facilities) used for acquisitions, recapitalizations, refinancings and general corporate purposes.
 His experience also extends to asset-based loans, equipment financings, debt restructurings and workouts.

 Zach previously served a three-year term on the Commercial Transactions Committee (formerly called the Uniform Commercial Code Committee) of the Business Law Section of the State Bar of California, acting as its Co-Chair for the final year of his term.

 In the 2017 California Banking & Finance category of Chambers USA, clients praise Zach commenting that "you know nothing is ever going to get missed by Zach."
 Zach is also identified by IFLR1000 in its 2015-2018 editions as a Rising Star in Banking & Finance, where clients report that Zach "is an outstanding business partner" and "his strengths are his creativity, accessibility, diligence and his ability to bring all of Orrick's resources to bear."